marzukia/blog/content/posts/building-optimised-gis-applications/index.md

 * Whilst you can optimise the payload to the browser into a small size (e.g. 4mb), you'll likely run into memory issues with the browser itself.
 This becomes quite common when you exceed a million points; it's very browser dependent on how it handles memory.
 * If you're using persisted states in your frontend, you need to be careful how data is being stored in the client state (especially ith large amount of records).

+_**When to use / Trade‑offs**: Use tuple streams + client clustering when you truly need clustering today; payloads shrink, but the client pays in memory/CPU—watch browser limits._

 ## Implementing Response Caching

 Spatial queries are slow and expensive, even with all the optimisations in the world some queries can be extremely slow especially if the query is a complex one.